 Slipping On Ice: Injury Statistics

 Cold and icy winter months are an especially important time to consider workplace safety precautions.
-The increased risk of injury due to cold temperatures, ice or snow is indisputable.
-According to the Center for Disease Control (CDC), winter weather kills more than twice as many Americans than summer heat.
-Keeping yourself aware of the increased risk cold weather brings will help as you plan to prevent winter-related injuries and keep yourself and your workers safe.
+The increased risk of injury due to cold temperatures, ice, or snow is indisputable.
+According to the Centers for Disease Control (CDC), winter weather kills more than twice as many Americans as summer heat.
+Keeping yourself aware of the increased risk cold weather brings will help as you plan to prevent winter-related injuries and keep yourself and your workers safe—especially when it comes to falling on ice injuries, which are among the most common.

 Vehicular Ice Accident Statistics